solidusio/solidus/admin/docs/customizing_main_navigation.md

 - The key you provide will be used to translate the link's label under the `solidus_admin.main_nav.#{key}` key.
-- Icon needs to be a path to a SVG file accessible from the asset pipeline.
+- Icon needs to be an icon name from [Remixicon](https://remixicon.com/).
 - Position tells Solidus where to place the link in the main navigation.
 The default items are placed with 10 points of difference between them.